-ring to the species for which a particular licence was purchased.
-Hunters who have purchased several species licences may receive questionnaires for more than one species and are asked to respond.
-Replies from those who did not hunt that season, or who were unsuccessful, are just as valuable to wildlife managers as the information from hunters who did.
+The single largest source of hunter activity and game harvest information is the annual Hunter Sample Questionnaire.
+Every January, a large portion of the B.C. residents who have purchased a hunting licence in the previous year are sent a questionnaire referring to the species for which a particular licence was purchased.
+Hunters who have purchased several species licences may receive questionnaires. for more than one species and are asked to respond.
+Replies from those who did not hunt that season, or who were unsuccessful, are just as valuable to wildlife managers. as the information from hunters who did.
 In addition to the standard questionnaire procedure, the FWRA Branch will contact some hunters by telephone this season.

-- Periodic game checks, compulsory inspection, compulsory reporting and the voluntary tooth return program for deer, moose, elk and black bear all provide valuable information for wildlife managers across the province.
-From this information, managers can determine who is hunting, where they are hunting, and other important information about the animal taken. - This accurate information enables managers to set very specific hunting regulations on a year to year basis, reducing heavy harvests in some areas and extending the season in others, to balance the needs of the animal population against the needs of the public. - Without adequate information, managers must set very conservative harvest levels to ensure that an overharvest does not occur.
+▶ Periodic game checks, compulsory inspection, compulsory reporting and the voluntary tooth return program for moose, all provide valuable information for wildlife managers across the province.
+From this information, managers can determine who is hunting, where they are hunting, and other important information about the animal taken.

+▶ This accurate information enables managers to set very specific hunting regulations on a year to year basis, reducing heavy harvests in some areas and extending the season in others, to balance the needs of the animal population against the needs of the public.

+Without adequate information, managers must set very conservative harvest levels to ensure that an overharvest does not occur.
 The manager's choices are then limited to restricting harvest by closing areas, reducing season lengths, or applying Limited Entry Hunting.
-In this situation, open hunting is unacceptable as it risks overharvesting and possible long term damage to the resource. - Good information makes for good game management and good hunting!
+In this situation, open hunting is unacceptable as it risks overharvesting and possible long term damage to the resource.
+I Good information makes for good game management and good hunting!